Frequently Asked Questions

 The content that will come from The Soccer Tour is almost limitless.
 Daily photo and episodic videos documenting my travels and telling the stories of our clubs and their supporters will comprise the bulk of social media posts.
 Other content, like blog entries and interviews will be posted on thesoccertour.com

 I do not have any major sponsors, nor am I getting paid to do this.
-Circle K is helping out tremendously with gas, and my generous patrons are helping fund the journey.
+Circle K is helping out with gas, Continental hooked me up with new tires, and Honda gave The Soccer Odyssey (what I call the van) service.
+My generous patrons are helping fund the journey.
 The Soccer Tour is purely a project of passion.
 If you are interested in sponsoring The Soccer Tour, drop a line on the contact page here

 There are numerous ways in which followers of The Soccer Tour can contribute.
 I’m looking for sponsors, hosts, collaborators, and really anyone that can lend a hand to the project or has an interest in meeting up.
 Share my passion for the sport?
 Feature in a video, invite me to take part in your club’s traditions, or spread some local wisdom on me.
 Click here